|Design for Additive Manufacturing: Towards End-Part Production|

 Session 5: Implementing AM - A Practical Guide for Designers

-Dhruv has two patents, nine peer-reviewed journal publications, seven peer-reviewed symposium papers and over 30 conference presentations to his name.
-He is also the co-founder and co-chair of the Arizona Additive Manufacturing Committee, a group of over 40 entities in Arizona that use AM technologies.
 Dhruv has a Ph.D. in Mechanical Engineering from Purdue University where he developed constitutive and failure models for the prediction of fatigue fracture in ductile metal alloys.
-Prior to this, he obtained his M.S. from the University of Colorado at Boulder where he studied adhesion in MEMS (Micro Electro Mechanical Systems) structures.
+Prior to this, he obtained his M.S. from the University of Colorado at Boulder where he studied the phenomenon of adhesion in MEMS (Micro Electro Mechanical Systems) structures.
+His passion lies in combining theory, experimental methods and simulation to answer challenging research questions in new and effective ways, seeking inspiration from multiple disciplines.

 *Global toll-free telephone numbers are provided for many countries outside the U.S., but are limited to those on the WebEx call-in toll-free number list.
 Check here to see if your country has a global call-in toll free telephone number for this web seminar.
 If your country is not listed, you may still connect using the US/Canada Call-in toll number or Voice over Internet Protocol (VoIP).